-TAXN 7100 Principles of Entity Taxation (3) - Prerequisite: ACCN 6050 or ACCN 2010 or equivalent.
+TAXN 7100 Principles of Entity Taxation (3) - Prerequisite: ACCN 2010 or equivalent.
 This course covers tax concepts as they affect corporations and partnerships.
 Starting with an understanding of what each form of doing business entails, the course examines how they determine taxable income and tax liability, and how they work on tax planning strategies.
 It will be taught in a lecture/discussion format with significant hands-on problem solving.

-TAXN 7290 Taxation of Partnerships and S-Corporations (3) - Prerequisite: TAXN 7100 or TAXN 7100 or equivalent.
+TAXN 7290 Taxation of Partnerships and S-Corporations (3) - Prerequisite: TAXN 7100 or equivalent.
 Partnership tax topics include asset contributions, liability assumption, distributions, operations, transfer of partners’ interests, special allocations of tax attributes, partnership interests received for services, special basis adjustments, and analysis of the entity and aggregate approaches found in the law.
 Also included is a comprehensive study of the law of S-Corporations and how it compares to the law governing partnerships.